 Your doctor of chiropractic may do one or more of the following if you suffer from a primary headache:

-· Offer advice on posture, ergonomics (work postures), exercises and relaxation techniques.
-This advice should help to relieve the recurring joint irritation and tension in the muscles of the neck and upper back.
+- Offer advice on posture, ergonomics (work postures), exercises and relaxation techniques to help to relieve any recurring joint irritation and tension in the muscles of the neck and upper back.

-Doctors of chiropractic undergo extensive training to help their patients in many ways.
-They know how tension in the spine relates to problems in other parts of the body, and they can take steps to relieve those problems.
-Chiropractic offers a safe and effective treatment for many patients, every day.
+Doctors of chiropractic undergo extensive training.
+They know how tension in the spine relates to problems in other parts of the body, and they can take steps to provide treatments that may relieve those problems.
+Chiropractic offers a safe and effective option for many headache sufferers, every day.
 Visit www.tnchiro.com/find-a-doctor to find a doctor of chiropractic near you.

 Source: American Chiropractic Association – Health and Wellness Information